napari/napari.github.io/index.md

 ## contributing

 Contributions are encouraged!
 Please read our [contributing guide](./developers/contributing.md) to get started.
-Given that we're in an early stage, you may want to reach out on our [Github Issues](https://github.com/napari/napari/issues) before jumping in.
+To get a sense of our current plans checkout and contribute to the discussion on some of our [long-term feature issues](https://github.com/napari/napari/issues?q=is%3Aissue+is%3Aopen+label%3A%22long-term+feature%22) on Github.

 ## code of conduct